johannesulf/dsigma/docs/applications/des_y3.rst

 .. warning::
     The DES collaboration recently `discovered <https://arxiv.org/abs/2410.22272>`_ that the tomographic binning file for Y3 was "outdated."
 Please make sure to use the updated file, :code:`DESY3_sompz_v0.50.h5`, and not the outdated :code:`DESY3_sompz_v0.40.h5`.

-Here, we we will show how to cross-correlate BOSS lens galaxies with shape catalogs from DES.
+Here, we will show how to cross-correlate BOSS lens galaxies with shape catalogs from DES.
 We will work with the Y3 data release.
 The guide for the older Y1 release is :doc:`here <des_y1>`.

 Downloading the Data
 --------------------